Skip to content

 Segment your customers based on their purchases, how they discovered you, what made them purchase, and the pain points you alleviate.
 Highlight these details in the case study so that similar potential customers can relate.

-Tip: Take a look at the different customer types out there, learn more about customer segmentation, customer segmentation tools, and market segmentation.
+Tip: Take a look at the different customer types and customer segmentation models, and learn more about customer segmentation, customer segmentation tools, customer segmentation examples, and market segmentation.

 Ideal Customer Profile Template